ginstrom/paladin-novel/cline_docs/continuity.md

     *   **Personality Traits:** Cynical, reluctant, underlying sense of justice, prone to internal monologues, capable of cold fury.
     *   **Background/History:** Former mercenary, betrayed by comrades (Borin and Kael), drugged, and sold into slavery.
 Details of paladin awakening to be added.
     *   **Significant Arcs/Events:** Betrayal, enslavement (branded), initial assessment of fellow captives (Chapter 1), escape from slave ship (Chapter 2), awakening as a paladin (details pending).
-    *   **Significant Arcs/Events:** Betrayal, enslavement (branded), initial assessment of fellow captives (Chapter 1), escape from slave ship (Chapter 2), meeting Maera (Chapter 3), ambushing slavers and rescuing Aerin & Dax (Chapter 4), scouting Darach, discovering bounty, and retreating (Chapter 5), rescuing Lira (Chapter 5), deciding to head for the hills (Chapter 5).
+    *   **Significant Arcs/Events:** Betrayal, enslavement (branded), initial assessment of fellow captives (Chapter 1), escape from slave ship (Chapter 2), meeting Maera (Chapter 3), ambushing slavers and rescuing Aerin & Dax (Chapter 4), scouting Darach, discovering bounty, and retreating (Chapter 5), rescuing Lira (Chapter 5), deciding to head for the hills (Chapter 5), performing first undeniable healing miracle (Chapter 10), struggling with community's worship-like behavior and expectations (Chapter 11), accepting his paladin identity with Silviana's guidance (Chapter 11).
-    *   **Current Status/Location:** Leading a small band of fugitives (Pell, Sim, Aerin, Dax, Lira) towards the hills for safety, having left the way-station (as of end of Chapter 5).
+    *   **Current Status/Location:** At valley settlement, beginning to learn about his paladin abilities with Silviana and Sim as teachers (as of end of Chapter 11).

 *   **Borin:**
     *   **First Appearance:** Chapter 1 (flashback, mentioned by name)